What do cramps around ovulation mean?

 How ovulation pain diagnosed and what is the treatment?

 There are two common chronic conditions that may be confused with ovulation pain.
 They are endometriosis and acute appendicitis.
-Endometriosis is a condition where endometrial tissue grows outside the uterus.
+Endometriosis is a condition where endometrial-like tissue grows outside the uterus.
 This condition causes severe pelvic pain which is aggravated during ovulation and menstruation.
 Endometriosis is also associated with painful periods and painful intercourse.

 Acute appendicitis is another condition that may mimic ovulation pain.
-If you have lower right sided abdominal pains associated with nausea and vomiting, seek for urgent medical attention.
+If you have lower right sided abdominal pains associated with nausea and vomiting, seek urgent medical attention.